Mark Williams-Thomas: 2003-2015

-Jimmy Savile investigation
+Jimmy Savile investigation and exposure

 Williams-Thomas began working on an investigation into child abuse by Jimmy Savile in late 2011, after being informed that Savile was investigated by Surrey police amid the 2007 Jersey child abuse investigation.
 On 3 October 2012, Williams-Thomas presented the Exposure documentary The Other Side of Jimmy Savile on ITV, in which five women stated that they had been sexually abused by Savile as teenagers.
 By late October 2012, the scandal had resulted in inquiries or reviews at the BBC, within the National Health Service, the Crown Prosecution Service, and the Department of Health.

 The exposure of Savile as a paedophile led to extensive media coverage, including 41 days on the front pages.
 In June 2014, Health Secretary Jeremy Hunt announced that the investigations into Savile's activities at 28 NHS hospitals, including Leeds General Infirmary and Broadmoor psychiatric hospital, concluded that he had sexually assaulted staff and patients aged between 5 and 75 over several decades.
 In response to the documentary, the Metropolitan police launched the Operation Yewtree police investigation, which led to the convictions of high-profile celebrities (including Rolf Harris, Max Clifford, and Gary Glitter).
 The victims of Harris and Clifford credited the exposure of Savile as giving them the confidence to come forward.

 Williams-Thomas presented the follow-up documentary The Jimmy Savile Investigation later that year.
 The Other Side of Jimmy Savile and Exposure: Banaz: An Honour Killing won the 2012 Peabody Award which was broadcast on 3 October 2012.
 In 2013, Williams-Thomas won two Royal Television Society awards and the London Press Awards Scoop of the Year for the film.
 In September 2013, MP Tim Loughton made a statement to Parliament in which he praised Williams-Thomas for his "modest but game-changing ITV documentary that exposed Jimmy Savile".

 In April 2022, in an interview discussing the Netflix documentary Jimmy Savile: A British Horror Story, Williams-Thomas revealed concern about it, saying that the series might be harmful to Savile's victims due to his face being featured throughout, stating that, "I do worry as far as victims go, it's one of the things that strongly gets criticised now when the story's talked about, seeing his face - his picture on the front page.
 For those victims to see his face consistently over and over again, that is very traumatic for them."
 Williams-Thomas made similar remarks in October 2023 about the crime drama series The Reckoning, which recounted Savile's crimes, in particular in the portrayal of an incident based on Claire McAlpine, who committed suicide aged 15 and left behind a note making allegations against several disc jockeys.
 Williams-Thomas criticised the casting of the character's race from white to Asian, and was criticised for his comments about the character's race.